kalviumcommunity/s52_santhosh_capstone_ResearchNotes/README.md

 3. Install dependencies by running `npm install`.
 4. Start the development server by running `npm start`.
 5. Open your web browser and navigate to [http://localhost:5173](http://localhost:5173) to view the project locally.

+## Contributions

+🎉 We're thrilled to welcome contributions! 🌟 Join us in making ResearchNotes even better by sharing your resources and insights.
+Together, we can create a comprehensive hub for knowledge seekers everywhere. 🚀